jonas-kell/master-thesis-code/hpc-augsburg/README.md

 ## Run the test-job

-Copy all the stuff to the login-node.
+Copy all the stuff to the login-node or git-clone the repo.

 ```cmd
 # ONCE (or if scratch-disk is erased)